Home

 With the increasing amount of stored information, the problem of Data Storage has historically been the first.
 This is the foundation of any system that works with data — there are many technologies that store massive amounts of raw data coming from traditional sources such as OLTP databases, and newer, less structured sources such as log files, sensors, web analytics, document archives, media archives and so on.
 As you can see, these are very different areas with their own specifics, and we need to collect data from all of them to get overall information about the whole system.

 The first thing that immediately pops up is which format to use for storing data, how to structure it optimally, and how to store the data optimally.
-Here, of course, you can think of Parquet, CSV, Avro formats that are very common in the Big Data world.
+Here, of course, you can think of Parquet, CSV, and Avro formats that are very common in the Big Data world.
 Also, the use of codecs such as Bzip2, Snappy, Lzo, etc. can be considered.
 Well, optimizations are basically either proper partitioning or doing some storage-specific things.

 One of the main technologies on which this layer is built using Hadoop with HDFS — a classic large-scale file system.
 It has become popular due to its durability and limitless scale on conventional equipment.
 However, nowadays, more and more data is stored in the cloud or at least in hybrid solutions — organizations are moving from outdated on-premise storage systems to managed services such as AWS S3, GCP GCS, or Azure Blobs.

 For SQL solutions, among the popular projects are Hive, Apache Drill, Apache Impala, Apache Spark SQL, and Presto.
-Also, there are more interesting Data Warehouse solutions, which I think to lie above simple SQL engines.
+Also, there are more interesting Data Warehouse solutions, which I think lie above simple SQL engines.
 We will talk about them a little bit later.

 For the NoSQL solution, it is either Cassandra with support for ACID, MongoDB for the document data model, and manageable data sizes, or AWS DynamoDB for the scalable solution if you are in the AWS cloud.

 For a graph database, I can recall only Neo4j.
 It is very well suited for storing graph data or related information such as a group of people and their relationships.
-Data modeling this type of information in a traditional SQL database is a pain and very inefficient.
+Data modeling of this type of information in a traditional SQL database is a pain and very inefficient.

 Data Lake